Carlos Santana Player Props: Pirates vs. Blue Jays

 Carlos Santana At The Plate

-- He has gone deep in two of 30 games played this year, and in 1.6% of his plate appearances.
+- In 31 games played this season, he has homered in two of them.

-- Santana has had at least one RBI in 40.0% of his games this season (12 of 30), with two or more RBI five times (16.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- Santana has had at least one RBI in 38.7% of his games this season (12 of 31), with two or more RBI five times (16.1%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.